Why exercise is the best answer if you’re older and out of shape

 • Walking

-Really, you can explore any form of exercise that appeals to you.
-Just make sure to start at a low intensity level and gradually increase the intensity as you get more fit.
+Make sure to start at a low-intensity level and gradually increase the intensity as you get more fit.

 Here’s another thing to remember…

-Even if you to take a gentler approach to exercise, stay committed — just as committed as that cross-fit dude at the gym who does a million reps and only eats grass-fed beef jerky.
+Even if you take a gentler approach to exercise, stay committed — just as committed as that cross-fit dude at the gym who does a million reps and only eats grass-fed beef jerky.

 If your exercise routine is a slow walk around your neighborhood, commit yourself to taking that walk every day.
 And don’t accept the bajillion excuses your mind is sure to come up with to weasel your way out of it.
 You know the saying, slow and steady wins the race?
 It’s not always true (like when you have two minutes to catch a flight or your husband cuts his finger with the hedge trimmer and needs a ride to the ER).
 But this time, it is.